Mission

 Benjamin Francis

-Benjamin Francis leads the BMS World Missions Team in India, where he oversees BMS work in Kolkata and further afield.
+Benjamin Francis leads the BMS World Missions team in India, where he oversees BMS work in Kolkata and further afield.
 Benjamin’s work centres around delivering practical support for marginalised people across India and sharing the gospel with the least evangelised with disciple-making initiatives.

 Additionally Benjamin oversees the work of Big Life Ministries in West Bengal with a vision to reach communities by planting churches in villages around the area.
 To facilitate this work Benjamin uses the BMS boat named Peace 3, to visit the islands around West Bengal.